toscalix/crypto-algorithms/crypto-algorithms-list-properties-description.md

 ## Id

 * Description: unique identifier for every cryptographic algorithm.
 This list provides an identifier per algorithm.
-* Values: alphanumeric, where the usage of lower or upper case characters depend on each algorithm
+* Values: string, where the usage of lower or upper case characters depend on each algorithm

 ## Name